Doubting Antiquity School: Criticism

-Yigupai or Doubting Antiquity School's opinion and claims were not universally accepted by other schools in 1920s.
-Major critics of the Doubting Antiquity School were historians from the Historiography and Geography School (史地學派) of the National Central University in Nanjing and the academics associated with the academic journal Critical Review, or termed the Xueheng School.
-The major opposition included Chu Coching, Liu Yizheng, Liang Qichao (梁启超), Wang Guowei, Chen Yinque, and Miao Fenglin (繆鳳林).
+The Doubting Antiquity School's opinion and claims were not universally accepted by other schools in 1920s.
+Major critics of the Doubting Antiquity School were historians from the Historiography and Geography School (史地學派) of the National Central University in Nanjing and the academics associated with the academic journal Critical Review, termed the Xueheng School.
+The major opposition included Chu Coching, Liu Yizheng, Liang Qichao, Wang Guowei, Chen Yinque, and Miao Fenglin.

-These historians claimed that the many hypotheses of Doubting Antiquity School were radical and nationalist revisionisms influenced by the May Fourth Movement and New Culture Movement, which aimed to abolish Chinese tradition.
-And some claims of the Doubting Antiquity School, such as Sino-Babylonianism, were based on assumption without any archaeological evidence.
-Chinese writer Lu Xun dismissed Doubting Antiquity School and their publication Gushibian 古史辨 (Debates on Ancient History).
-He argued that the real intention behind Yigupai was to aggressively demolish the Chinese imperial legacy, so much so that they would reject real historiography.
-Much archaeological evidence discovered in 20th century, such as Yinxu and Taosi, proved some of Yigupai's claims to be incorrect.
+These historians claimed that the many hypotheses of the Doubting Antiquity School were radical nationalist revisionism influenced by the May Fourth Movement and New Culture Movement, which aimed to abolish Chinese tradition, as well as that some claims of the Doubting Antiquity School, such as Sino-Babylonianism, were based on assumptions without any archaeological evidence.
+Chinese writer Lu Xun dismissed the Doubting Antiquity School and their publication Gushibian (古史辨, Debates on Ancient History).
+He argued that the real intention behind the Doubting Antiquity School was to aggressively demolish the Chinese imperial legacy, so much so that they would reject real historiography.
+Much archaeological evidence discovered in the 20th century, such as Yinxu and Taosi, proved some of the Doubting Antiquity School's claims to be incorrect.

-Zhang Guoan of Beijing Normal University believes the existence of Doubting Antiquity School was a reflection of the political climate of rising Chinese nationalism at the time.
+Zhang Guoan of Beijing Normal University believes the existence of the Doubting Antiquity School was a reflection of the political climate of rising Chinese nationalism at the time.

-Relationship with Chinese Archaeology
+Relationship with Chinese archaeology

-The influence of Doubting Antiquity School caused many people to lose confidence in many ancient books and traditional ancient histories.
-Driven by the special interest of Chinese people in history, they turned to Chinese archaeology, which was just born, in order to gain a better understanding of Chinese ancient history. knowledge of history.
+The influence of the Doubting Antiquity School caused many people to lose confidence in many ancient books and traditional ancient histories.
+Driven by the special interest of Chinese people in history, they turned to Chinese archaeology, which was just beginning to yield information, in order to gain a better understanding of Chinese ancient history.
 The excavation of the ancient site of Yangshao Village in 1921 and the excavation of the ancient site of Xiyin Village in 1926 made people seek its relationship with the early history of China.
 Some also use fashionable sociological and historical theories to explain the origin of ancient Chinese history and ancient history and culture.
 Some Western and Japanese scholars also use archaeology in the service of their political intentions and racial prejudice.

 At this time, the culture of the West was very clamorous, and its influence was widespread.
 The excavation of Yin Ruins in Anyang in 1928 brought the understanding and discussion of ancient history into a new stage.
-The Yin Ruins have oracle bone inscriptions and their important content to confirm the lineage of the Shang Dynasty's ancestors and kings recorded in "Records of the Grand Historian Yin Benji", as well as exquisite bronze wares. stage.
-In 1929, the sixth excavation of Yin Ruins in Anyang discovered a piece of painted pottery, which further aroused the thinking and discussion of the relationship between Yangshao and Xiaotun.
+The Yin Ruins have oracle bone inscriptions and their important content to confirm the lineage of the Shang Dynasty's ancestors and kings recorded in "Records of the Grand Historian Yin Benji", as well as exquisite bronze wares.
+In 1929, the sixth excavation of the Yin Ruins in Anyang discovered a piece of painted pottery, which further aroused the thinking and discussion of the relationship between Yangshao and Xiaotun.

 It can be said that modern Chinese archaeology was developed in order to seek the roots of Chinese culture under the Doubting Antiquity School about the authenticity of historical documents and the stimulation of "Western Origin".